OffchainLabs/nitro/docs/das/daserver-instructions.md

 This deployment sets up a DAS server using the Anytrust Goerli Devnet.
 It uses the devnet L1 inbox contract at 0xd5cbd94954d2a694c7ab797d87bf0fb1d49192bf.
 For the Anytrust Goerli Devnet you must specify a Goerli L1 RPC endpoint.

 This configuration sets up all three storage types.
+To disable any of them, remove the --data-availability.(local-file-storage|local-disk-storage|s3-storage).enable option, and the other options for that storage type can also be removed.

 ```
 apiVersion: apps/v1